Research

 By using the tracer technique, we were able to clarify the mass transfer and behavior of hydrogen isotopes in the fusion device.
 In future fusion reactors, a large amount of hydrogen isotopes will be used.
 From the viewpoints of engineering design and safety management of fusion reactor systems, it is important to understand where and how much hydrogen isotopes remain, in what chemical forms, and when and where they migrate during the long-term operation of a fusion reactor.
 We will continue to observe the behavior of tritium in the deuterium plasma experiment to clarify the long-term behavior of hydrogen isotopes in LHD.

-This research was published in Journal of Nuclear Science and Technology, a journal of The Atomic Energy Society of Japan, in December 2020.
+This research was published on December 2020 in Journal of Nuclear Science and Technology, a journal in the field of nuclear science and technology by the Atomic Energy Society of Japan.

 Publication